Sharp-shooting Iowa gets 24 from Garza to beat Grand Canyon - WTMJ

 Grand Canyon (17-7) gave the Havocs reason to remain on their feet early by keeping the Hawkeyes within reach before an Iowa surge before halftime allowed the Hawkeyes to pull away.

-Asbjorn Midtgaard had 18 points and Jovan Blacksher Jr. 15 for GCU.

-The Lopes took a huge leap forward in their first season under Bryce Drew, the former Valparaiso and Vanderbilt coach who hit one of the most famous shots in NCAA Tournament history.
+“For GCU, the first time in the NCAA Tournament, hopefully this will give the players a taste in their mouths, that they’re going to want to be successful and come back and work even harder,” Drew said.

-Grand Canyon won the WAC regular-season title and closed out the conference tournament with a blowout win over New Mexico State to reach the NCAA Tournament for the first time in eight years as a Division I program.
+Grand Canyon won the WAC regular-season title in its first season under Drew and closed out the conference tournament with a blowout win over New Mexico State to reach the NCAA Tournament for the first time in eight years as a Division I program.

 The Lopes arrived in Indy possibly needing a big shot like Drew hit against Ole Miss for Valpo in 1998 if they were going to have a chance against Iowa and Garza.